samtechie/minimal-personal-site/_posts/2017-02-26-how-convnets-work.md

 [![PixelMatch]({{ site.url }}/assets/convnets/convolution2.png){: .center-image }](https://brohrer.github.io/how_convolutional_neural_networks_work.html){:target="_blank"}

-This process is repeated for every feature and each feature we get a map which is consistent with what we would expect based on what we know about X and where we know our features will match.
+This process is repeated for every feature and for each feature we get a map which is consistent with what we would expect based on what we know about X and where we know our features will match.

 The process of **convolving** an image with a bunch of filters creates a stack of filtered images which is called a **convolution layer**.
 This layer can be stacked with other operations.
 Therefore in convolution an image becomes a stack of filtered images.